CodeNameGrant/tracker50/README.md

 TODO

 Required

-- Remove contributors, reassign issues to admin
-- project view, edit description
-- dashboard project
+-delete project
-  -- contributors must be a counter with a link to view them (maybe modal)

 Optional

 - add tags
 - add comments to issues
+- Reassign all open issues to specificied user
 - investigate default route for blueprints
+- dashboard projects
+  -- contributors must be a counter with a link to view them (maybe modal)